 For those interested in giving back to the community and help with trail maintenance or new trail projects, contact your local regional trail advocacy group such as Evergreen Mountain Bike Alliance and Washington Trails Association.

 Feel free to reach out to me as well if you would like to join me on one of my outings.
-I always provide gloves, safety glasses, rain poncho (if needed), needed tools, as well as a bagged lunch.
+I always provide gloves, safety glasses, rain poncho (if needed), needed tools, as well as snacks or a bagged lunch.